Omkar-Ghate/cli-quiz-assignment/README.md

 # neoGcamp CLI quiz project

+## This is a CLI Quiz app which contains questions on General Knowledge.

 ### RULES:
 1. There are 10 Questions and all are Compulsory.
 2. You will get 2 points on each Right Answer.